Skip to main content

 What to Know Before You Book The Bull and Last

 The most common assumption about The Bull and Last is that it's a direct North London pub you can walk into any evening without a second thought.
 That's wrong.
-This Highgate Road address is a serious gastropub with a strong local reputation, and if you're visiting for the first time, you should book ahead, particularly for weekend lunch or dinner, rather than assuming availability.
+This Highgate Road address is a serious gastropub with a strong local reputation, if you're visiting for the first time, you should book ahead, particularly for weekend lunch or dinner, rather than assuming availability.

 For a first-timer, the setting gives an immediate read: this is a Victorian pub that reads as a pub, not a restaurant dressed up as one.
-The bar area is front and centre, the dining room is warm and unpretentious, and the visual cues lean toward comfort over formality.
+The bar area is front and centre, the dining room is warm and unpretentious, the visual cues lean toward comfort over formality.
 That framing matters for your expectations.
-You are not walking into a white-tablecloth room, and the price point should reflect that.
+You are not walking into a white-tablecloth room, the price point should reflect that.
 If you want the full experience, sit in the main dining room rather than the bar, where the kitchen's output reads better against the room.

 The Bull and Last sits at 168 Highgate Rd, NW5, on the edge of Hampstead Heath, which makes it a practical pre- or post-walk stop.
 The location rewards planning: it's not on a major tube line, so allow time for a bus or a walk from Tufnham Court Road or Gospel Oak on the Overground.
-For a first visit, aim for a Sunday lunch slot when the gastropub format works leading and the room operates at its intended pace.
+For a first visit, aim for a Sunday lunch slot when the gastropub format works well and the room operates at its intended pace.

-On the question of value: gastropubs at this level in London sit in a price bracket below destination restaurants like Claridge's or The Savoy's dining rooms, and above the average high-street pub.
+On the question of value: gastropubs at this level in London sit in a price bracket below destination restaurants like Claridge's or The Savoy's dining rooms, above the average high-street pub.
 The Bull and Last earns its position in that band through food quality, not room polish.
 If you're weighing this against a smarter West End dining room, the trade-off is atmosphere over formality and neighbourhood character over prestige address.
 For a London stay anchored at a hotel like NoMad London or The Emory, this works well as a deliberate excursion north rather than a default dinner near your hotel.

 Booking is easy relative to the wider London restaurant market.
 You are unlikely to face a weeks-long wait, but same-day availability on weekends is not reliable.
 Two to five days out is a reasonable window for most visits.
 Check the venue's own website directly for current availability.
 For more options across the city, see our full London restaurants guide.